orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 }
 ```

-This approach will solve our original problem by having UUID generation on `Post` model without affecting `Author` model.
+Now this approach will solve our original problem by having UUID generation on `Post` model without affecting `Author` model.
 We can create another trait like `HandlesUuid`:

 ```php